ElevateDev/meteor-autoform-slingshot/README.md

 * The big one - Show errors
 * i18n support
 * Support for more than just bootstrap and plain
-* Better icon support for non-images
-* Detect when a previously saved file is an image (currently only on recent uploads)
 * Add more tests